So you’re in the market for a mid-range Garmin cycling GPS device and are considering whether to go for the Edge 520 or the 510?

 Hell, it’s the new one.
 It’s small and pretty.
 It costs less than the older model!

-If you buy through one of the links above, Amazon pays me a small commission, all of which goes towards
+If you buy through one of the links above, Amazon pays me a commission, at no extra cost to you.

 Until next time, safe cycling.